 The Enets supplements to the Taimyr newspaper were also used as learning aids for teaching Forest Enest at school.

 There is no long-form fiction in Forest Enets.
-Most of the written creations in native language are songs (written by Viktor Palchin, Svetlana Roslyakova, Zoya Bolina, etc.) destined, above all, for oral presentation.
+Most of the written creations in the native language are songs (written by Viktor Palchin, Svetlana Roslyakova, Zoya Bolina, etc.) destined, above all, for oral presentation.
 There are also some short poems.
 Galina Bolina translated Charushin’s short stories into Forest Enets.

-Although the Enets pages in the Taimyr newspaper are categorized as the use of language in press, in reality, these are opinion pieces. Эззуй. След Нарты [Ezzui.
+Although the Enets pages in the Taimyr newspaper are categorized as the use of language in the press, in reality, these are opinion pieces. Эззуй. След Нарты [Ezzui.
 Traces of a sleigh] (2014) by Zoya Bolina belongs to the same category.

-In 1990–2003, there used to be an Enets radio program (edited and hosted by N. Bolina, and for a short time N. Borisova), aired once a week as part of radio broadcasting in Taimyr national languages.
-In addition to the materials prepared by the editor, it broadcast numerous interviews with Forest and Tundra Enets, as well as monologues recorded by native speakers of both languages.
+In 1990-2003, there used to be an Enets radio program (edited and hosted by N. Bolina, and for a short time N. Borisova), aired once a week as part of radio broadcasting in Taimyr national languages.
+In addition to the materials prepared by the editor, it broadcasts numerous interviews with Forest and Tundra Enets, as well as monologues recorded by native speakers of both languages.
 At present, there are no radio programs in Enets due to the absence of a qualified editor, but sometimes they broadcast Enets recordings within the Nenets radio programs.

 Occasionally, Forest Enets is used in amateur plays staged in Potapovo, as well as folklore festivals in Dudinka (it used to be more popular in the 1990s).